Shipping costs in metropolitan France

 Julien F.

-Julien, a seed producer based on a former meadow in the Ardèche region, propagates between 40 and 60 varieties on 4,000 m² of living soil.
+Julien, established in seed production on a former meadow in Ardèche, multiplies between 40 and 60 varieties on 4,000 square meters of living soil.

 Kévin R.